 The MAHC does not allow shut down of the Recirculation System during closure times since uncirculated water would soon become stagnant and loose residual disinfectant likely leading to biofilm proliferation in pipes and filters.
 This would likely compromise water quality and increase the risk to bathers.
 MAHC 4.7.1.10.5 describes turndown system design.
 The flow turndown system is intended to reduce energy consumption when aquatic venues are unoccupied without compromising water quality.
 A turbidity goal of less than 0.5 NTU has been chosen by a number of United States state codes (e.g., Florida) as well as the PWTAG and WHO.
 The maximum turndown of 25% was selected to save energy while not necessarily compromising the ability of the Recirculation System to remove, treat, and return water to the center and other extremities of the pool.
 Additional research in this area could identify innovative ways to optimize and improve this type of system and that more aggressive turndown rates are acceptable.

+5.7.1.1.2 Water Clarity

+See MAHC Annex sections 4.7.1.10.5 and 5.7.6 for more information.

 5.7.1.1.3 Gutter / Skimmer Pools